vishvAsa/vedAH_yajuH/taittirIyam/sUtram/ApastambaH/gRhyam/paddhatiH/shrIvaiShNavaH/shrInivAsa-deshikaH/02_apara-prayogaH/00/04_shrInivAsa-prastAvaH_En.md

 ## Paribhasa (परिभाषा)

-The first sloka

-> लक्ष्मी नारायणं वन्दे

-is itself pregnant with meaning and as serves an appropriate threshold to the subject matter.
+The first sloka "लक्ष्मी नारायणं वन्दे" is itself pregnant with meaning and as serves an appropriate threshold to the subject matter.
 The paribasha portion given in the Purva prayoga is equally applicable to this Apara part also with difference or changes required for this part.
 A few such differences are mentioned below: The functions of the first ten days have to be done by the Karta wearing wet clothes and with the Prachinavita position of the holy-thread [(??)].
 The items lika achamana, pranayama and pradakshina should be performed only with upavita.
 Every rule has some exceptions.
 This rule also has a few exceptions which should be carefully noted and followed.
 When the dead-body is carried to the burning ghat, at three places pradakshina and apradakshina are prescribed.
 On this occasion even pradakshina should be made with prachinavita only.

 ## Jiva Prayaschita